Healthy Homes - Pests

 Bed bugs are not as common as other pests.
 The adult bed bug is about a ¼ inch long and reddish brown.
 Young nymph bed bugs are smaller and light-colored.
 Bed bugs are flat, allowing them fit in small cracks and crevices.
 Bed bugs usually bite at night.

 Bed bugs are often accidentally transported in luggage, clothing, beds, furniture and other items.
 Be cautious with used or rented beds, bedding, furniture and other items that may harbor bed bugs.
 Inspect them before bringing them into your home.
 It can be helpful to use mattress cases on your bed.
 Avoid having clutter under or around your bed.
 If you have unexpected bug bites, inspect your bed and bedding looking for the signs of the small brown bugs.
 If you have severe bites or an allergic reaction, contact your doctor.
-To read more about bed bugs click on the EPA’s Bed Bug Information webpage.
+To read more about bed bugs see our Healthy Homes bed bug webpage or the EPA’s Bed Bug Information webpage.
 The University of Tennessee Extension has a helpful fact sheet about bed bugs with do-it-yourself ideas.
 If you believe that you have bed bugs in your home, consider hiring a professional exterminator who has successfully treated for bed bug problems.
 To learn more about the risks of overuse of pesticides indoors to control bed bugs read CDC's Health Advisory - Health Concerns about Misuse of Pesticides for Bed Bug Control.

 For residents having pest problems in rental housing, first alert your landlord of the pest problem in writing.
 If your landlord does not eliminate the pests, please refer to our healthy homes information for renters for additional information.